 There should be more funding so we can have bigger and more people should be able to come here.
 (Sandeep)

-I would like the county to give money to us, to firm or whatever agency to help us for the future, because this is the only way that we go out and make us happy.
-(Zoua)

-Well for the future I hope that the (Fresno) County can sustain for couple years or long time for us to do the garden.
-(May)

 I will tell the elected officials if possible that the programs and the gardening is really beneficial to someone like me both mental and physical.
-I has friends who really want to be apart of it but its really limited so they don’t have the chance but please help those individual who want help who don’t have a chance.
+I has friends who really want to be a part of it but its really limited so they don’t have the chance but please help those individual who want help who don’t have a chance.
 (Pa)

 I would let them know that I come from a country that very struggle throughout my life and that this is a way for me to cope and to acculture myself to the new system and new world.
 This should continue funding for someone like me who is very depressed and emotional daily.
 That will help me live another day.
 (Mai)

-I would like to see the garden grow big and better so new future generations can come here.
-(Aatma)

-Maybe we talk to the County the garden is very important for us.
-Without the garden we cant do anything…this is what we want you to do too because the garden is very important to us.
-(May)

 Discussion